 Oneida County 4-H Leaders Association

 The Oneida County 4-H Leaders Association is composed of all parents, project leaders and youth leaders who are currently enrolled in 4-H and volunteers who have completed the volunteer orientation.
-The organization elects individuals to the offices of President, Vice President, Secretary and Treasurer. the officers work closely with Lynn Feldman, 4-H Youth Development Educator, to provide leadership for the Association.
+The organization elects individuals to the offices of President, Vice President, Secretary and Treasurer.
+The officers work closely with Anne Williams, 4-H Program Coordinator, to provide leadership for the Association.
 Meetings are held monthly.
 November is the annual meeting for budget approval and election of officers.

 Specific procedures for application deadlines must be researched and followed through the UW-Extension Oneida County office.